Are Toyotas Reliable? A Complete Breakdown

-If you find yourself out looking for a Toyota, it’s likely that reliability is one of your top concerns.
+Reliability is likely one of your top concerns if you find yourself out looking for a Toyota.
 In that case, you’re in luck - Toyotas are reliable across the board and will have you driving anywhere you wish in comfort and safety.
-It’s important to understand the capabilities of your car, and whether or not you can trust it, so we here at CoPilot have compiled everything you need to know about how reliable Toyotas are!
+It’s essential to understand the capabilities of your car and whether or not you can trust it, so we here at CoPilot have compiled everything you need to know about how reliable Toyotas are!

 Quick Answer: Yes, Toyotas Are Reliable

-Toyotas are generally considered to be extremely reliable vehicles.
-They often top lists of most reliable cars, are said to last longer than nearly any other brand, and very rarely break down.
+Toyotas are generally considered to be highly reliable vehicles.
+They often top lists of most reliable cars, are said to last longer than nearly any other brand, and rarely break down.
 If you’re looking for reliability, Toyota is hard to beat.
-From sedans to SUVs to pickup trucks, Toyota has an esteemed reputation for producing strong vehicles that last many years when given proper care.
-Certain models might be more reliable than others, but ultimately, if you’re buying a Toyota, you’re in good hands and can assume that each of your rides will be smooth and safe.
+From sedans to SUVs to pickup trucks, Toyota has an esteemed reputation for producing reliable vehicles that last many years when given proper care.
+Specific models might be more reliable than others, but ultimately, if you’re buying a Toyota, you’re in good hands and can assume that each ride will be smooth and safe.

 What’s the General Consensus on Toyotas?

-A huge advantage Toyota has against other brands is their infrequency of breakdowns and the low severity of most problems they have.
-It’s rare that a Toyota will have a serious problem that didn’t come from mistreatment or lack of proper care.
+A considerable advantage Toyota has against other brands is their infrequency of breakdowns and the low severity of most problems they have.
+A Toyota rarely has a serious problem that didn’t come from mistreatment or lack of proper care.
 These cars aren’t like sports cars or other luxury vehicles; Toyota doesn’t introduce new features until it’s sure they’ll work and isn’t focused on style.
-This company uses a tried-and-true method of constructing their cars, meaning that every piece going into a vehicle has been thoroughly tested and is sure to operate properly, aside from some extremely rare defects.
-Rather than constantly trying to reinvent the wheel, Toyota takes more of an “if it ain’t broke, don’t fix it” approach.
-You probably won’t get the most innovative vehicle with cutting-edge technology if you buy a Toyota, but if you’re in the market for one, it’s unlikely that that’s your priority anyway.
+This company uses a tried-and-true method of constructing their cars, meaning that every piece going into a vehicle has been thoroughly tested and is sure to operate correctly, aside from some sporadic defects.
+Rather than constantly reinventing the wheel, Toyota takes more of an “if it ain’t broke, don’t fix it” approach.
+If you buy a Toyota, you probably won’t get the most innovative vehicle with cutting-edge technology.
+Still, if you’re in the market for one, it’s unlikely that that’s your priority.

 GET THE SAME INSIDER INFO THAT DEALERSHIPS USE